Daylight saving time ends at 2 a.m. Sunday, Nov. 6, giving back the hour that seemingly was taken from us in the spring.

 3. Furnace filter: 5 minutes

-You should be checking/changing your furnace filter every month.
-Clean filters can reduce heating costs by 10 percent, not to mention preventing expensive repairs.
-But if you haven’t checked yours in a while, do it now.
-And keep doing it the first Saturday of every month from now on.
+You should check and, if necessary, change your furnace filter every month.
+So, if you haven’t checked yours lately, do it now.
+And keep doing it on the first weekend of every month from now on.
+Clean filters can reduce heating costs and prevent expensive repairs.

-You’ll find more simple things you can do to reduce energy costs and stay cozy in “16 Ways to Prepare Your House for Winter.”
+You’ll find more simple things you can do to reduce energy costs and stay cozy in “Prep Your Home for Winter With These 15 Low-Cost Tricks.”

 4. Retirement plan review: 10 minutes